depach/ansible-role-bitcoin-core/README.md

-# Ansible Role: Bitcoin Core
+# Ansible Role: litecoin Core

-An Ansible role that compiles and installs bitcoind, bitcoin-cli and bitcoin-tx (e.g. headless) on Debian like systems.
+An Ansible role that compiles and installs litecoind, litecoin-cli and litecoin-tx (e.g. headless) on Debian like systems.

 Forked From https://github.com/lifeofguenter/ansible-role-bitcoin-core